ring-buffer/Red_Team_Notes/Windows-HTB-Boxes/Bounty HTB.md

 Running the Brup Intruder gives me some good valid file types that I can upload.
 ![](Pasted%20image%2020240809135108.png)

 Sort it by Content-Length.
 Content Length for valid file type 1331 and for invalid filetype 1336.
 So I got couple of options.
 Let's try .config file.
-I found an interesting [GitHub repo](https://github.com/d4t4s3c/OffensiveReverseShellCheatSheet/blob/master/web.config) to prepare a web.config file with aspx code underneath of the file that will execute the aspx code and get me the reverse shell.
+I found an interesting [GitHub repo](https://github.com/d4t4s3c/OffensiveReverseShellCheatSheet/blob/master/web.config) to prepare a Web.Config file with ASPX code underneath of the file that will execute the ASPX code and get me the reverse shell.
 But before I dive into it, I need to look at the web.config file.
 Here's my web.config file.

 ```
 <?xml version="1.0" encoding="UTF-8"?>